 Efficio works with some of the world’s leading private equity houses and corporations, supporting clients throughout all stages of the deal.
 Using its industry and category expertise, proprietary databases, and proven methodologies, Efficio helps our clients derive the best possible savings estimate and add colour to an often severely-limited data set, pre-deal.

 External spend represents a significant M&A synergy opportunity.
-But all too often, synergies do not materialize post-deal and it’s usually simply due to poor procurement execution.
+But all too often, synergies do not materialize post-deal and it’s usually simply due to poor procurement execution, or not employing a procurement cost reduction strategy.
 Efficio is all about sourcing execution, which makes us well-placed to help.

 The second of our three-part series will be published in the Autumn 2017 edition of The Source, where we’ll highlight the skills and approaches designed to help firms execute on the savings opportunities created.